prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 ### Documentation Requirements

 Your project repository should contain a "README.md" file.
 The README file should provide instructions to help someone else install, setup, run, and test your program.
 This includes:
+  + a "Setup" section for:
-  + instructions for creating and activating a virtual environment, most likely using Anaconda
+    + creating and activating a virtual environment, most likely using Anaconda
-  + instructions for installing package dependencies, most likely using Pip
+    + installing package dependencies, most likely using Pip
-  + instructions for obtaining and setting environment variables, as necessary
+    + obtaining and setting environment variables, as necessary
+  + a "Usage" section for:
+    + running the program, using Python, Flask, etc.
+  + a "Test" section for:
+    + running tests via Pytest

 As you document for your application, strive to make it as easy as possible for someone else (or even your future self) to install it, use it, and understand what it is about.